Asheville Tourists: Current team

 McCormick Field would not be unoccupied for the 1976 season, however.
-Shortly after the AA franchise moved to Charlotte, their place was taken by an expansion team in the Western Carolinas League (which in 1980 became the South Atlantic League).
+Shortly after the AA franchise moved to Charlotte, its place was taken by an expansion team in the Western Carolinas League (which in 1980 became the South Atlantic League).
 Like many teams before it, it assumed the Tourists nickname.
 The team has remained in Asheville continuously since, winning the 1984 league championship.
-They are currently a farm team of the Houston Astros (1982–93, 2021-), with whom they have been affiliated since 2021.
-They were previously affiliated with the Texas Rangers (1976–81) and the Colorado Rockies (1994-2020).
+It is currently a farm team of the Houston Astros (1982–93, 2021–), with whom it has been affiliated since 2021.
+It was previously affiliated with the Texas Rangers (1976–81) and the Colorado Rockies (1994–2020).
 The team has subsequently won two additional league titles in 2012 and 2014.

-The Tourists played a minor role in the 1988 film Bull Durham.
-In the film Kevin Costner's character, Crash Davis, finishes his baseball career with the Tourists after being cut from the Durham Bulls, and with them breaks the all-time minor league home run record.
-The Tourists' fan store features "Crash Davis" jerseys and paraphernalia in remembrance of its cameo in filmography.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Tourists were organized into the High-A East.
 In 2022, the High-A East became known as the South Atlantic League, the name historically used by the regional circuit prior to the 2021 reorganization.

 Ownership

-On January 5, 2010 it was reported by the Asheville Citizen-Times that Palace Sports and Entertainment have sold the Asheville Tourists to former U.S. Senator and current Governor of Ohio Mike DeWine and his family.
+On January 5, 2010 it was reported by the Asheville Citizen-Times that Palace Sports and Entertainment have sold the Asheville Tourists for $7 million to former U.S. Senator and current Governor of Ohio Mike DeWine and his family.
 It was reported that Brian DeWine, son of Mike, would be the team president.
 The team is owned by DeWine Seeds-Silver Dollar Baseball.
 Governor DeWine has a 32% stake in the team but does not play a role in management.
 In 2020 the team received a $189,500 Paycheck Protection Program loan during the COVID-19 pandemic.